What is depression?

 Depression is often a recurring condition, as a person who has had one episode of clinical depression is at high risk for repeated experiences, and this risk of recurrence increases with each subsequent episode.
 Prevention, early assessment and intervention are thus recognized as critical aspects of health care.

-Although the causes of clinical depression are complex and vary from individual to individual, it is now clear that a variety of factors increase the risk of a person experiencing clinical depression.
+Although the causes of clinical depression are complex and vary from individual to individual, a variety of factors increase the risk of a person experiencing clinical depression.
 Women may face an increased time of risk after childbirth.
 Other risk factors include having a parent who has been clinically depressed, physical illness or ongoing disability, the death or separation of parents, major negative life events (in particular, events related to interpersonal loss or failure), pervasive negative thinking, physical or emotional deprivation, and previous episodes of depression.
+The most common framework is called the Biopsychosocial model, which incorporates biological, psychological and social categories of risk.

 Some individuals experience depression in a regular seasonal pattern.
 Finally, some medical conditions and the effects of some medications can either look like, or induce, a depressive episode.